LukaMrt/Client-manager-S1.01-02/INSTRUCTIONS.md

 # IUT Lyon 1, SAE C/algo

-This project is a school project for the first semester of University Bachelor of Technology.
-It is a customer management system with which you can perform many actions.

 ## Note to colleagues

 If you are the duo which is evaluating this project, please notice that to see the execution time of each operation you